MatthewWurl/AnxietyMedicine/README.md

 - 💻 I'm currently learning SwiftUI and other Apple frameworks.
 - 🌱 I'm currently working on finding an internship for Summer 2022.
-- 📝 In my free time, I like to transcribe lyrics on [Genius](https://genius.com/).
+- 📝 I'm currently a Transcriber for Genius.
+You can find me and my contributions [here](https://genius.com/JustMattX).
-- 🧮 Fun fact: Math seems to be one of my favorite subjects.
+- 🧮 Fun fact: Math seems to be one of my favorite subjects

 ## 🌎 Connect With Me
 <div>